AnnaDK/Cook-Book/README.md

 ### [Features Left to Implement](#features-left-to-implement)

 - Add an authorization.
 Create a registration form.
-  Make permition only for registered users add, edit or delete recipes.
+  Make permition only for registered users: add, edit or delete recipes.
-  (Was not in requirements from CI for current project )
+  (Was not in requirements from CI for the current project )

 - Create a search by ingredients.
   If collection or recipes will grow the search can help users to find what they need faster.